ETS-Next-Gen/writing_observer/autodocs/reference.rst

 Detailed, structured information about APIs, configurations, and technical details.
 Consult these resources when you need definitive answers about how the system behaves or how to integrate with it:

 - :doc:`Code Quality Standards <docs/reference/code_quality>` - Understand our expectations for readability, style, and continuous improvement.
+- :doc:`System Settings <docs/reference/system_settings>` - Review what each system setting does and where it is used.
 - :doc:`Documentation Conventions <docs/reference/documentation>` - Learn how we structure docs, what tools we use, and how to contribute updates.
 - :doc:`Linting Rules <docs/reference/linting>` - Review the automated checks that keep the codebase healthy and how to run them locally.
 - :doc:`Testing Strategy <docs/reference/testing>` - Explore the testing layers we rely on and guidelines for writing reliable tests.